Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 The Tiebreaker:

-Ask yourself: “Am I primarily an income investor, or do I want income as part of a growth portfolio?”
+Ask yourself: “Am I primarily an income investor, or do I want income as part of a Fool growth portfolio?”
 If income is the goal, Morningstar DividendInvestor’s 20-year real-money portfolio and institutional methodology are the clear choice.
-If you want dividend picks alongside growth, Rule Breakers, and hidden gems, Epic’s bundle makes the extra cost worthwhile.
+If you want dividend picks alongside Stock Advisor, Rule Breakers, and Hidden Gems — and you will use those other sleeves — Epic’s bundle makes the extra cost worthwhile.

 The Bottom Line

 Morningstar DividendInvestor wins for income-focused investors.
-Twenty years of real-money track record, Morningstar’s economic moat methodology, complete portfolio transparency, and a lower price point deliver more value per dollar for anyone whose primary goal is building reliable dividend income.
+Twenty years of real-money track record, Morningstar’s economic moat methodology, complete portfolio transparency, and a lower standalone price (~$239/year, 30-day) deliver more value per dollar for anyone whose primary goal is building reliable dividend income.

 Motley Fool Dividend Investor is the better path if you want dividend exposure bundled with growth picks.
-Epic’s 5-picks-per-month across 4 scorecards provides genuine diversification — and the 73% win rate and 88% win rate for 2024 picks shows the analyst team can identify solid income opportunities.
-But as a dividend-only comparison, the depth and duration of Morningstar DividendInvestor’s track record is difficult to argue against.
+Epic’s 5-picks-per-month across 4 scorecards provides genuine diversification — and the 76% win rate plus a strong 2024 vintage shows the analyst team can identify solid income names.
+But as a dividend-only comparison, be honest: +22% vs S&P +69% is a lagging book.
+The depth and duration of Morningstar DividendInvestor’s process is difficult to argue against.

 The strongest case for Morningstar DividendInvestor comes down to skin in the game.
 When a service has nearly $1 million of its own capital invested alongside your decisions, the incentive alignment speaks louder than marketing.
 That’s the kind of trust that compounds over 20 years.